chef-cft/chef-examples/examples/ChefPolicyfiles/ChefPolicyfileWorkflow.md

 _We're not going to do anything else special with this base policy for now, but we'll come back to it later._

-## Step 4: Create a Deployable Policy
+## Step 4: Create Deployable Policies
 Here's where we start putting things together in more depth.
 Remember our list of policies we created back in Step 1.3?
 We're going to work from that list and create our first deployable policy.
 We're also going to start with the lowest